JamShan/opengl-tutorials/ports/opengl-tutorial.org/readme.md

 Unless noted otherwise, samples are distributed under the [WTFPL Public License][WTFPL_License], Version 2, December 2004.

-Note that samples which were ported from existing tutorials likely have their own specific license.

-See their accompanying license headers for more info.

 [dub]: http://code.dlang.org/download
 [WTFPL_License]: http://www.wtfpl.net/txt/copying
 [glad]: https://github.com/Dav1dde/glad